Types of supply line

 Plumbing

-The answer to 'types of supply line' is that there are several common types of supply lines used in plumbing systems for homes and buildings.
-The most common types are rigid copper tubing, flexible stainless steel braided hoses, and plastic PEX (cross-linked polyethylene) tubing.
-Each type has its own advantages and considerations for installation and use.
+The answer to 'types of supply line' is that there are several common types of supply lines used in plumbing systems for homes.
+The most common types are flexible supply lines and rigid supply lines.

 Step-by-Step Guide